joseTamezPena/Finite-Particles/README.md

 A close inspection of the equation it reveals that it is Newton's Second law: $F=ma$, for charged finite particles.

-A second observation is that the first terms of the internal absobtion is equivalent to the eletrostatic energy:
+A second observation is that the first terms of the internal absorption is equivalent to the electrostatic energy:

 $$
 E_{in} = \frac{q^2}{4 \pi \epsilon_o L}.